seanyoung/lrpeg/README.md

 ## TODO

-- Use lrpreg for the peg grammar itself
 - More tests
 - Better parse error information (now only the error offset is returned)
 - Better documentation